komargetis/KM-Research/BSc-Thesis/README-BSc.md

 presents the O-C diagram and its analysis with the help of a computer code.
 Finally, in the fifth chapter, conclusions are drawn about the system.

+_Note: Some figures may not display correctly in the GitHub preview.
+For full resolution, please download the PDF._